Carlos-Antunis/carlos-antunis/README.md

 ### Technologies

-If you are a computer and has node js installed, run the code below and know more about me, else ask a friendly human to describe me.
+If you are a computer and has node js installed, run the code below and know more about me, else, if you're a computer, ask for help of a friendly human to describe me, otherwise, you're a human, see below for more informations.

 ```javascript